-It makes to include a social media management tool geared specifically towards visuals sharing for an Instagram post.
-Within this scope, MavSocial passes with flying colors.
+It makes sense to include a social media management tool geared specifically toward visual sharing.
 Not only does MavSocial schedule out posts and record social analytics, but it also offers tools for image creation.

 Have you ever used Instagram for your events?
 What worked for you?
 What didn’t?
 Share your tips and tricks with us below!